oracle-livelabs/goldengate/goldengate-microservices21c/create-replication/create-replication.md

     You can see the login takes place, and the section *TRANDATA* appears on the screen.

-    **Troubelshooting**: In case you get an error when testing the connection to the database, double-check your listener configuration is set up correctly, as already explained in the *Discover the Environment section*:
+    **Troubleshooting**: In case you get an error when testing the connection to the database, double-check your listener configuration is set up correctly, as already explained in the *Discover the Environment section*:

     - In the terminal window, connect to the database as system: ```sqlplus system/Welcome#123 as sysdba```
     - Configure the listener: ```alter system set LOCAL_LISTENER='' scope=both;```